 Lone Star Clean Fuels Alliance (Central Texas)

-The Lone Star Clean Fuels Alliance (Central Texas) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Lone Star Clean Fuels Alliance (Central Texas) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to identify community-driven choices that save energy and promote the use of alternative fuels and advanced vehicle technologies in transportation.

 - Designated: April 18, 1994

-- Boundary: Bastrop, Caldwell, Hays, Travis, Williamson Counties; Fort Hood; City of Temple, Texas
+- Local/Regional Service Area: Counties: Bastrop, Caldwell, Hays, Travis, Williamson

 Alternative Fueling Stations